ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 * 15 minutes - Pre-session
 * 60 minutes - Instructional Session
   * 10 minutes – What is unit testing?
 Why is it important in the software development lifecycle?
+What are the other testing techniques?
   * 10 minutes – Red, Green, Refactor
   * 10 minutes - Jest
   * 30 minutes - Write unit tests and practice